NightwavesStudios/cruxCoach/README.md

 Struggle & Strongpoint Graph: Show your struggles and strongpoints between two charts and a text display.

-Profile Page: Create a profile (to-come) or stay local using local storage and download data to save it and reupload it later to the same, or different device.
+Profile Page: Create a profile or stay local using local storage and download data to save it and reupload it later to the same, or different device.

 Content: Explore various content through categories shown by your needs.
 Content is in the form of articles, videos, and training exercises.

-## Technologies Used

-Frontend: HTML, CSS, JavaScript

-Backend (To Be): NodeJS, ExpressJS, MongoDB (Atlas)

-Hosting: Vercel

-## Getting Started

-This repository is currently not open to contributors freely, but if you would like to contribute contact me through the discussions page to see how you can contribute.
-Furthermore, once this application is launched more fully and completely, contributions will be open.